 A cataract is a painless clouding of the lens of your eye.
 The lens is a clear part of your eye that helps to focus an image on the retina.
 The retina is the light-sensitive tissue at the back of your eye.
 A cataract generally develops over a long period of time, causing your eyesight to get progressively worse.
 Your vision becomes blurred because the cataract acts as if you are looking through frosted glasses which interferes with your sight and at best is inconvenient and at worst can lead to blindness if left untreated.

 Cataract surgery replaces the natural lens with a clear permanent artificial lens.
 Any existing or future long or short-sightedness problems may still exist.
 However, we offer cataract refractive surgery which uses advanced technology lenses that could correct long or short-sightedness.
 This surgery could help you eliminate or reduce your dependence on glasses at the same time as removing your cataract.

 The operation itself is pain free.
-You will be awake during the procedure, however we will use a local anaesthetic to numb the eye and the area surrounding it.
+You will be awake during the procedure; however we will use a local anaesthetic to numb the eye and the area surrounding it.
 Afterwards, you may experience itching and mild discomfort, which is normal.
-These should disappear in just one or two days.
+This should disappear in just one or two days.